 (i) Reducing consumption based on an ERCOT Extensible Markup Language (XML) instruction within 30 minutes; and

-(ii) Maintaining that deployment until recalled.
+(ii) Maintaining that deployment until recalled; or

+(d) For the provision of Dispatchable Reliability Reserve Service (DRRS), Generation Resources that are Off-Line and meet the following criteria:

+(i) Being synchronized and ramped to a specified output level that is at least equal to the Generation Resource’s Low Sustained Limit (LSL) in greater than 30 minutes but less than or equal to two hours, based on the Generation Resource’s cold start time; and

+(ii) Running at the Generation Resource’s High Sustained Limit (HSL) for at least four consecutive hours.

 (2) The Non-Spin may be deployed by ERCOT to increase available reserves in Real-Time Operations.

+3.17.4 Standalone Dispatchable Reliability Reserve Service

+(1) By June 1, 2024, ERCOT must file a Nodal Protocol Revision Request (NPRR) creating a standalone Dispatchable Reliability Reserve Service (DRRS) product that meets the requirements of PURA § 39.159(d), including:

+(a) Have a quantity based on historical variations in generation or Load availability for each season based on a targeted reliability standard or goal, including intermittency of non-dispatchable generation facilities and Forced Outage rates, for dispatchable generation facilities, Load availability for Load Resources;

+(b) Be capable of running for at least four hours at the Resource's High Sustained Limit (HSL) for Generation Resources or Energy Storage Resources, or at the Resource’s Low Sustained Limit (LSL) for Load Resources;

+(c) Be On-Line and dispatchable not more than two hours after being called on for deployment; and

+(d) Have the dispatchable flexibility to address inter-hour operational challenges.

+(2) The NPRR must include an implementation timeline.

+(3) The development of a standalone DRRS must allow for the participation of any Load Resource or Generation Resource, including Energy Storage Resources (ESRs), that can meet the requirements of paragraph (1) above.

 4.4.7.1 Self-Arranged Ancillary Service Quantities

 (1) For each Ancillary Service, a QSE may self-arrange all or a portion of the Ancillary Service Obligation allocated to it by ERCOT.
 QSEs may not self-arrange Regulation Service amounts that include Fast Responding Regulation Up Service (FRRS-Up) or Fast Responding Regulation Down Service (FRRS-Down) quantities.
 In addition, a QSE may self-arrange up to 100 MW of ERCOT Contingency Reserve Service (ECRS), 100 MW of Responsive Reserve (RRS), 25 MW of Regulation Up Service (Reg-Up), 25 MW of Regulation Down Service (Reg-Down), and 50 MW of Non-Spinning Reserve (Non-Spin) in excess of its corresponding Ancillary Service Obligation, provided that the amount self-arranged from the QSE’s Resources for a given Ancillary Service shall not exceed the amount of the QSE’s Ancillary Services Obligation for that Ancillary Service.
 If a QSE elects to self-arrange Ancillary Service capacity, then ERCOT shall not pay the QSE for the Self-Arranged Ancillary Service Quantities for the portion that meets its Ancillary Service Obligation.
 Any Self-Arranged Ancillary Service Quantities in excess of a QSE’s Ancillary Service Obligation will be considered to be offered in the DAM or Supplemental Ancillary Services Market (SASM), as applicable, for $0/MWh.